Jay-Madden/Jay-Madden/README.md

     <br><br>
   </samp>
   <samp>
-  Current admin of the ClemsonCPSC Discord Server and lead maintainer on the ClemBot project https://github.com/ClemBotProject/ClemBot.
+  Current lead maintainer on the ClemBot project https://github.com/ClemBotProject/ClemBot.
 A discord bot built to make managing any server easy and pain free.
 With a variety of both useful and fun commands to make a server come to life.
   </samp>
  </p>
 <p align="center">